 These changes to the law are being phased in, which means some new laws are already in place, while others will not take effect until 1 July 2018.

-South Australia's new dog and cat laws are based on extensive consultation, stretching back to 2014, including a citizens' jury process, and several rounds of public consultation.
+South Australia's new dog and cat laws are based on extensive consultation, stretching back to 2014.

-On Sunday 19th April 2015 the Hon.
-Ian Hunter, Minister for Sustainability, Environment and Conservation announced that a draft bill containing proposed legislative amendments to the Dog and Cat Management Act 1995 had been developed.
+On Sunday 19th April 2015 the Minister for Sustainability, Environment and Conservation announced that a draft bill containing proposed legislative amendments to the Dog and Cat Management Act 1995 had been developed.

 The amendments contained joint recommendations of the Dog and Cat Management Board, Local Government Association, Select Committee for Dogs and Cats as Companion Animals and the Government’s election commitments outlined in Let’s Keep Building South Australia.